 Porter Airlines is seeking a major change in regulations governing its base at Billy Bishop Toronto City Center Airport to accommodate an expansion into jet operations.
 The airline, which today confirmed a purchase agreement with Bombardier for 12 CS100s, is seeking a change to a 1983 accord that limits jet operations at Billy Bishop to a small number of charter flights.
 Porter also is seeking regulatory approval to extend the island airport’s main runway by 168 meters at each end, which ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Porter Wants Major Overhaul Of Toronto City Airport Rules".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Porter Wants Major Overhaul Of Toronto City Airport Rules".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.